miriam-16/Polito/firstYear/secondSemester/PdS/OSInternal/Theory/1MemoryManagement.md

 ### Variable partition
 Assigning processes to variably size partitions where each partition may contain exactly one process.
 So, initially, there is a large block because memory for user processes is available.
-When a process terminates, it release the memory and might create a **hole** that can be large enough to fit an arriving process.
+When a process terminates, it releases the memory and might create a **hole** that can be large enough to fit an arriving process.

 The dynamic storage-allocation problem refers to the search for a hole (understood as space available) large enough to contains the arriving process.
 There are three different approaches: